spatialos/gdk-for-unity/docs/workflows/reconnection-logic.md

 # Handling disconnections

-Online games rely on all the clients and the server being able to connect and stay connected during the game.
+Online games rely on all the clients and servers being able to connect and stay connected during the game.
 However, a client may disconnect due to an unstable connection or when the application is put into a background state by the OS.
-In this page, we will dive a bit deeper into the causes of a disconnect and discuss how you can handle it in your game.
+In this page, we will dive a bit deeper into why a client may disconnect and discuss how you can handle it in your game.

 ## Why do disconnects happen